terraframe/fhir-gis-widget/README.md

 A GIS widget for viewing Location resources from a FHIR server.
 Locations must include geojson data as an extension to be viewable on the map.
 The Location.position value will be used as a fallback if not geojson data is provided.

 # Prerequisites
-- Setup a local Vue app that the widget will be installed into.
+- A Vue app that the widget will be installed into.
--
+- A FHIR server with data loaded that the widget will use.

 # Installation